grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 cp /media/<USER>/<Data_USB>/cold-wallet-address.txt ~
 ```

-Transfer SOL from the hot wallet to the cold wallet:
+Transfer SOL from the hot wallet to the cold wallet (leave some SOL in the hot wallet as it will be the fee payer for most of the transactions.
+0.05 should be fine):

 *Test Run*:
 ```bash